 Trial Account Limits

-Trial accounts have a limit on certain file types including .zip, .exe, .bat, etc. Likewise, there is a limit on the number of share links allowed to be created in a trial domain.
-These are precautionary to help prevent spammers from utilizing Egnyte to send malware.
-These limits are only applied to trials and are lifted immediately upon subscription.
+Trial accounts have a limit on certain file types including .zip, .exe, .bat, etc. Likewise, trial and newly created domains are not allowed to send share links via email.
+These are precautionary to help prevent spammers from utilizing Egnyte to send malware and phishing links.
+These limits are only applied to trials and newly paid domains and are lifted by contacting support.

 Paid Account Limits